Stephen Graham visited co-star's grandma to warn her he'd have to shout racist abuse at her grandson

 | Last updated

-The brutal character would go on to become one of the actor’s most defining roles, cementing him as a serious contender on the British entertainment scene.
+Despite feeling bad about the scene, 'Combo' would go on to become one of the actor’s most defining roles, cementing him as a serious contender on the British entertainment scene.

 In an interview on YouTube page Tubes and Ange Golf Life, Graham recalled how he, Shim and director Shane Meadows had decided to go and visit Shim’s grandmother to explain the difficult scene they were about to film.